craftwar/suspend/visual studio/README.txt

 Options
 switch can be specified in any postion (first ones are recommended) default mode is suspend
--n	no operation mode (for test or whatever)
--r	resume mode
+-n	no operation mode (for test or whatever, don't suspend or resume) -r	resume mode
--t	toogle mode (suspend then resume after pressing any key) -m	turn off monitor (combine this with suspend or toogle)
+-t	toogle mode (suspend then resume after pressing any key) -m	turn off monitor after suspending process and specified milliseconds (can be combined with suspend, resume or toogle)

 ex:
 to suspend
 suspend.exe a.exe b.exe

+to suspend and turn off monitor after 5000 milliseconds suspend.exe a.exe b.exe -m 5000

 to resume
 suspend.exe -r a.exe b.exe